 Note: Do not send hard copies/CDs, until you receive e-mail request from Editorial office.

 A timely submission, however, is not a guarantee that your work will be accepted for forthcoming publication.
-All submissions are peer reviewed by the editorial board and a select group of reviewers.
+All submissions are peer-reviewed by the editorial board and a select group of reviewers.
 Please make sure that all guidelines are followed carefully.
-All the accepted articles will be queued for publication and will appear in the futures issues based on the priorities set by the editorial board.
+All the accepted articles will be queued for publication and will appear in the issues of the future based on the priorities set by the editorial board.

 The manuscript should be submitted as Soft Copy ONLY.
 Hard copies are not accepted.